 Quick Answer: What is a shaken espresso?

-In this article, we’ll explore what a shaken espresso is, how it differs from other coffee drinks, and why it has become a favorite among coffee enthusiasts.
+In this article, I'll show you what a shaken espresso is, how it stands apart from other coffee drinks, and why so many coffee lovers have made it their go-to.

 What Is a Shaken Espresso?
 Learn How This Drink Is Made!